History of Accounting

 2000 BC to 1001 BC

 In the second millennium, commerce and trade expanded the importance of accounting and the accountant's role.
-A phonetic alphabet was invented by the Phoenicians (eastern Mediterranean countries of Lebanon and Syria) for bookkeeping purposes based on Egyptian hieratic script.
+The Phoenicians (eastern Mediterranean countries of Lebanon and Syria) invented a phonetic alphabet for bookkeeping purposes based on Egyptian hieratic script.
 In addition to Moses engaging Ithamar to record a list of the materials that contributed to the Tabernacle's construction, accounting can also be found in the Old Testament.

 400 BC to 301 BC